 Go stand-up paddle boarding with penguins in Cape Town.
 Host Matt wants to take you to his secret spot to go SUP boarding between giant boulders surrounded by penguins.

 Village and market tour + traditional tattoo in Thailand.
 Visit a local village and riverside market outside of Chiang Mai with your local host Tony.
 Learn about the various cultural and religious beliefs before participating in a traditional tattoo ceremony where you will be inked with your very own permanent souvenir.

 Now that you’ve read all our tips about Airbnb and what to look out for, we’re fully confident your ready to sign up and start searching for your next big trip!
 This is the exciting part, and we’re so thankful you’ve enjoyed this article.

 If you have any Airbnb questions, please submit them in the comments below and we’ll get back to you.
-If not, here is the Airbnb Coupon one last time:
+If not, good luck!

 Save this article on Pinterest for later!

 Do you have any more questions about Airbnb or their booking process?
 Comment below and we’ll do our best to answer!